gardener/gardener-extension-provider-aws/docs/usage/usage.md

 - Launching an instance into a Capacity Reservation is done either 'open' or 'targeted'.
 To launch it 'open', specify `capacityReservationPreference: open` and omit any target information.
 This will launch the node in any matching (w.r.t. instance type, platform, Availability Zone, tenancy and capacity) active Capacity Reservation in your account.
 - To launch it 'targeted', specify either `capacityReservationPreference: capacity-reservations-only` or omit the preference alltogether and also provide **one** of `capacityReservationId` or `capacityReservationResourceGroupArn`.
 The preference determines the fallback behaviour if the targeted reservation can not be used for any reason, with `capacity-reservations-only` resulting in a failed launch whereas an omitted preference results in the launch of an On-Demand instance.

+> [!Note]
+> Instances without any Capacity Reservation config will launch using 'open' targeting.
+They will automatically fill up any matching Capacity Reservations as they appear.

 `capacityReservationPreference: none` prevents an instance from using Capacity Reservations.